TrevorPilley/phone-number-parser/README.md

 - The `IsDataOnly` and `IsPager` properties are not currently set for Spain mobile numbers.
 - Sets the `IsFreephone` property for non-geographical phone numbers which are freephone numbers (e.g. 800 and 900).

+### Switzerland

+- 02, 03, 04, 05, 06, 07, 08 and 09 numbers are supported.
+- 02, 03, 04, 05, 06, 071, 081 and 091 numbers are geographically assigned so the geographic area is included.
+- Sets the `IsPager` and `IsVirtual` properties as appropriate for mobile phone numbers.
+- The `IsDataOnly` property is not currently set for Switzerland mobile numbers.
+- Sets the `IsFreephone` property for non-geographical phone numbers which are freephone numbers (e.g. 0800).

 ### United Kingdom

 _note the ISO code for the United Kingdom is 'GB' rather than 'UK'._